midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 Similarly to IAM, authorization is managed by a single entity that resides in the kernel, and each contract is guarded by an access policy specified by the installing application.

-Recall the CK approach requires a serializable executable representation of local programs.
-In the case this representation is WASM, the `WebAssembly` Javascript API allows us fine-grained control over the system functions / external interactions available to transition functions and private oracles.
+Recall the contract kernel scheme requires a serializable executable representation of local programs.
+In the case this representation is WASM, the `WebAssembly` Javascript API allows us fine-grained control over the system functions / external interactions available to local programs.
 For example, consider the following WASM module,

 ```wasm
 (module